kw7oe/kw7oe.github.io/content/fragments/expose-new-port-in-iptables.md

 Since my implementation require to listen to different ports for different client, I'll need to expose those ports in my remote server in DigitalOcean.

-Long story short, it took me a while to figure out that by default DigitalOcean use `iptables` to block any incoming traffic from other ports.
+Long story short, it took me a while to figure out that the server is using `iptables` to block any incoming traffic from other ports.

 We can verify this by using the following `iptables` command: